Poor Acquired Vision: Manuel Conde, OD

-Patient was re-instructed about lens care and possibility of re-fitting with new lens material.
-Several procedures were made to solve JB’s complaints.
+Patient was re-instructed about lens care and possibility of re-fitting with new higher Dk GP lens material.
+Several procedures were used to solve JB’s complaints.
 First the lens was cleaned with a laboratory cleaner.

-Second, in-office polishing of the anterior lens surface was made to reduce some scratches.
-Third a re-fitting with a fluoro-silicone/acrylate lens material was performed.
+Second, in-office polishing of the anterior lens surface was used to reduce mild lens scratches.
+Third, a re-fitting with a higher Dk GP lens material was performed.
 It is also important in these cases for patients to be educated to clean the lenses in an up and down/back and forth manner in the palm of the hand immediately upon removal in the evening.